-It doesn’t matter whether you’re a seasoned corporate marketer or a small business owner dipping their toes into the murky waters of advertising – marketing jargon can get confusing.
+It doesn’t matter whether you’re a seasoned corporate marketer or a small business owner trying your hand at advertising – marketing jargon can get confusing.

 Prefer to listen?
 Use the audio below.